12 Ways How Sleeping More Can Boost Your Productivity

 If you are the boss, this is a great area to set a good example.
 Show leadership by recognizing your own limits and modeling healthy work habits.
 Then, be vigilant about the wellbeing of your team.
 Know who is putting in long hours and is under stress.
 Prioritize giving them a break, and don’t malign those who know when they need rein in those long hours.

-About the author Pat Fredshaw
+Pat Fredshaw

 Pat Fredshaw is a freelance writer and contributing blogger from Oakland who works for Essay Supply and writes her own book.
 She also studies health issues and what causes them (sleep deprivation, mental illness, stress and related topics).